Fufu142857/PhysFormer-Reproduction/README.md

 ## 📝 References

-If you find this reproduction repository useful, please cite the original authors, the evaluation protocol provider, and the toolbox developers:
+If you find this reproduction work record useful, please cite the original authors, the evaluation protocol provider, and the toolbox developers:

 **1. PhysFormer:**